ElsevierSoftwareX/SOFTX-D-21-00155/CONTRIBUTING.rst

 -------------------------------
 The preferred mechanism for contacting the developement team is to open a ticket.
 Alternatively, the core development team may be contacted by email.

-- William Heller:  hellerwt &lt;at> ornl DOT gov
+William Heller:  hellerwt_at_ornl DOT gov

-- Mathieu Doucet:  doucetm &lt;at> ornl DOT gov
+Mathieu Doucet:  doucetm_at_ornl DOT gov

-- Rick Archibald:  archibaldrk &lt;at> ornl DOT gov
+Rick Archibald:  archibaldrk_at_ornl DOT gov